Updated Sunday, Oct. 14:

 The message, posted on the Facebook page dedicated to keeping the public informed, said:

 He has been found, hallelujah!
 Rob was found in the woods within a 100 mile radius of North Branch, MN and is headed to Fort Jackson as we speak.
 He is in the presence of his father and cousin.

 A Fort Jackson soldier missing for more than a week sufffered from a traumatic brain injury sustained in Iraq in 2005 and Post Traumatic Stress Disorder, according to a release from the team of family and friends searching for him.

 Sgt.
 Rob Larson may not have his medicine for his brain injury and could be disoriented, the release stated.

 Larson lives Calhoun County, in South Carolina, but was stationed in Fort Jackson.
-On Oct.
-7, he was spotted in Gary, IN.
 After being spotted in another jurisdiction, the Calhoun County officials halted the search, though they are still collecting tips and remain the primary point of contact for all information coming in on the search.

 Also, military officials told Pamela Larson, Rob Larson's wife, that they would not search for soldiers who are absent without leave (AWOL.), the release stated.

 Service members who are listed as AWOL for more than 30 days receive a "deserter status," but Larson's wife said this would not be the case for Sgt.
 Rob Larson.

 The countdown for the 30-day period for Larson's AWOL stats began on Oct.
 12, according to a Facebook post from Pamela Larson.
 The jump from AWOL and "deserter status" is far from obligitory.
 Larson's brain injury and mental state will be taken into account.